-An emperor's daughter succeeded to power in 749 and became known as the Empress Koken.
-She brought Buddhist priests into court and then abdicated in 758 on the advice of her cousin, Fujiwara Nakamaro, and she was succeeded by the emperor Junnin.
-Junnin was murdered, and in 764 the Empress Koken re-ascended the throne, with a new name: Empress Shotoku.
-She appears to have fallen in love with a Buddhist monk, Kokyo – with whom she was rumored to share the same pillow.
+In 749, during construction of the great Buddhist statue, Emperor Shomu's daughter succeeded to power, to become known as the Empress Kōken.
+She took Buddhist vows and brought Buddhist monks into the royal court.
+After nine years of rule, at the age of forty, she abdicated in favor of her third cousin and crown prince.
+In his mid-twenties he became Emperor Junnin.
+Junnin barely ruled, and six years later, in 764, the Empress Koken again ascended the throne, with a new name: Empress Shotoku.
+She appears to have fallen in love with a Buddhist monk, Kokyo, with whom she was rumored to share the same pillow.
 Empress Shotoku promoted Kokyo as her chief minister.
 She commissioned the printing of one million prayer charms and may have wanted to make Kokyo emperor.
 Nara society was shocked.
 The Fujiwara family stepped in and by 770 she was out of power.
-Soon she was dead.
+That same year she was dead.
 Henceforth women were to be exempted from imperial succession.
 And Buddhist monks were removed from the offices they held.

-Bad omens appeared at the new capital in the form of frequent epidemics and the death of the heir, and it was believed that his spirit had to be placated.
+Bad omens appeared at the new capital in the form of frequent epidemics and the death of an heir to the throne, and it was believed that his spirit had to be placated.
 So in 794, after only ten years at Nagaoka, the capital was moved again, to Heian-kyo – which means "Capital of Peace and Tranquility."
 It was another city modeled after Chang'an.
-Eventually, in the eleventh century, accompanying the failure of peace and tranquility, the capital was to be renamed Kyoto (pronounced KYOH-toe rather than Key-oh-toe) – which means "capital city."
+Eventually, in the eleventh century, accompanying the failure of peace and tranquility, the capital was to be renamed Kyoto (pronounced KYOH-toe rather than Key-oh-toe) – which simply means "capital city."